rust-lang/rust/src/doc/rustc-dev-guide/src/traits/canonicalization.md

 We use this to improve caching as well as to detect cycles and other things during trait resolution.
-Roughly speaking, the idea is that if two trait queries have the same canonicalize form, then they will get the same answer.
+Roughly speaking, the idea is that if two trait queries have the same canonical form, then they will get the same answer.
 That answer will be expressed in terms of the canonical variables (`?0`, `?1`), which we can then map back to the original variables (`?T`, `?U`).